softwaresaved/software-deposit-guidance/markdown/Example.md

 ## About this guide

 This guide was written by The Software Sustainability Institute, funded by Jisc.
 It forms part of a series of guides on software deposit.
-For an overview of all guides in the series, see Michael Jackson (ed.)
-(2018, TODO).
+For an overview of all guides in the series, see Michael Jackson (ed.) (%DATE%).
 Software Deposit: Guidance for Researchers (Version 1.0).
-Zenodo. doi:10.5281/zenodo.TODO or visit TODO-URL-OF-ONLINE-GUIDES.
+Zenodo. %GUIDANCE_DOI% or visit %GUIDANCE_URL%.

 ## Key points